 There is communication between the nervous system and the immune system.
 At night the body makes T helpers cells, and growth hormone that boosts the adaptive immunity (long-lasting immunity) that leads to the development of antibodies, view medical research.
 Not enough sleep or missed night-time sleep can increase inflammatory cells called cytokines.
 The best long-term course of action is to modify your diet and lifestyle to reduce inflammation.
 Sleep is one of those lifestyle choices you can tweak to boost your immune system.

-Improve sleep with my comprehensive free checklist.
+Improve sleep with my comprehensive before bed checklist.

 How to improve sleep quality

 Improve your sleeping habits with sleep hygiene.
 It enhances and improves the quality of sleep, supporting and balancing your body each night.
 To improve your sleep, may I suggest that you follow the “Sleep Hygiene Checklist”.

 If you are having trouble sleeping, do your best to align yourself with the checklist suggestions, and keep refining the process each night until you get success.